PacktPublishing/Learning-Zig/SETUP_YOUR_ENV.md

 If everything goes well, you should see something like:

 ```
-0.12.0
+0.14.0
 ```

-### BTW I use Arch-Nix
+### BTW I use ~~Arch~~Nix

 If you're already rocking Nix, you're probably no stranger to doing things in style.
-Nix has been gaining more and more adopters over the years, turning what was once a niche, hipster approach into something a bit more mainstream - though it still carries that cool, "I was into this before it was popular" vibe.
+Nix has been gaining more and more adopters over the years, turning what was once a niche, hipster approach into something a bit more mainstream, though it still carries that cool, "I was into this before it was popular" vibe.

 With Nix already installed on your system, installing Zig is as simple as: